FHA Streamline Refinance: How It Works, Rates, and Requirements

 Are There Closing Costs With an FHA Streamline Refinance?

 Yes, like all mortgages, closing costs are associated with an FHA streamline refinance.
 However, borrowers with a current FHA loan under three years old may qualify for an MIP refund credit.
-Some lenders may even be willing to pay your closing costs in exchange for a higher interest rate.
+Some lenders may also be willing to cover your closing costs in exchange for a slightly higher interest rate.

 How Long Do You Have to Wait to Do an FHA Streamline Refinance?